 - each search can return many results (much like Google), so you must use the filters to refine your search results

 - Need help?
 Try Omni Search Tips

 - Columbia International Affairs Online with links to The Economist

 3. Use a search engine

-Database searching is NOT like Google!
-Most databases do not support natural language searches, so you have to be precise with the keywords you select to search.
+Most databases do not support natural language searches.
+Be precise with keywords you select to search.
 Follow these steps:

-3. When searching for phrases use quotation marks to ensure words are searched together.
+3. When searching for phrases, use quotation marks to ensure words are searched together.
 Example: "One Belt"

-4. Use the truncation technique to broaden your search.
-By adding an asterisk * at the end of a root word, the search will find various word endings.
+4. Use the truncation symbol to broaden your search.
+By adding the asterisk * at the end of a root word, the search will find various word endings.